- Summary of Abdominal Examination

-- Erythema nodosum – red, symmetrical lesions on shins, painful,
+- Erythema nodosum – red, symmetrical lesions on shins, painful

 Detailed Abdominal Examination

 The patient should lie completely flat.
-If the patient is particularly uncomfortable, then they may use 1 or two pillows under the head.
+If the patient is particularly uncomfortable, then they may use 1 or 2 pillows under the head.
 Only in unusual circumstances would you perform an abdominal examination when the patient is not lying completely flat.

 You should ask the patient to expose themselves as far down as the pubic bone and as far up as the costal margin.

-Stand at the end of the bed, and asses the patient without touching them.
+Stand at the end of the bed, and assess the patient without touching them.
 Tell them what you are doing so they will feel more relaxed.
 Look for general patient comfort, symmetry, colour, and obvious masses and scars.
 Also have a look at the patient’s sides, and at the patients back.
 Don’t get them to sit up and down too much though!

-Look for the 5 F’s of abdominal swelling (Fat, flatus, fluid, faeces, foetus).
+Look for the 5 F’s of abdominal swelling (fat, flatus, fluid, faeces, foetus).
 Hernias can be more easily noticed if you ask the patient to sit up without using their hands to help them.

 Smoking – are there any obvious signs the patient does it?
 It is a large cause of bladder, oesophageal and colorectal cancer.

-- a drip
+- a drip?

 - tube feeding? (nasogastric or intravenous)